Skip to content

 Migrating XML scripts to TethysL

-The conversion of a mission script involves three main steps:
+The conversion of a mission script to TethysL involves three main steps:

-1. Automated conversion of the script from XML to TethysL
+1. Automated conversion of the XML script to TethysL

-3. Pushing the new TethysL script to the lrauv-mission repository
+3. File renaming and pushing the new TethysL script to the lrauv-mission repository

 Here's a screencast of a VS Code session covering some initial steps with an XML file that happens to expose a couple of easy-to-fix structural issues.